• Skip to primary navigation

 • I’m using a Nesco dehydrator.
 This recipe fills up all the trays.

 • The Cinnamon Dehydrated Banana Chips will take longer to cook than the others.
 The coconut oil keeps them moist so the cooking time will be much closer to 7 hours.
 However, if you are inpatient, you can always take them out a little early and eat them semi soft.
-Some people (my husband) actually prefers them slightly soft and chewy where they kinda taste like a soft baked banana bread cookie.
+Some people prefer them slightly soft and chewy where they kind of taste like a soft baked banana bread cookie.

 • It’s a good idea to store these in the fridge as they are preservative free which means they are going to go bad rather quickly.
 I’d eat them within 7 days, especially if they aren’t completely cooked through.